suhwooahn/suhwooahn.github.io/aboutme.md

 Suhwoo's research focuses on citizens' engagement with political and scientific information, and its impact on their attitudes and behaviors.
 He studies political polarization, correction of misinformation, and social disparities in communication.
 He is also interested in applying computational methods in examining communication phenomena.
 His work has been published in journals such as *Patient Education and Counseling* and *Journal of Political Marketing*.

-What Suhwoo usually does outside of his academic life is singing songs in his car (Suhwoo was the President of Sogang University Chorus in his undergraduate), walking around the park, and watching old dramas.